harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-07-02 Wed: Sync with BTC strategy team.
+Resolved issues with the snapshot x indexer - added compatibility with harmony chain in the core library (the number of requested logs was adjusted).
+Setting up deployment on fly.io, there is still a problem with resource limitations, it may be necessary to set up deployment on an aws machine.

+2025-07-01 Tue: Synced with Artem regarding the integration of analytics tools with other strategy management services.
+It was decided to make a number of improvements to provide API in a specific format: custom LP range, backtesting with rebalancing, support of different pools to test.
+Continue work on custom validator voting strategy contract.

 2025-06-30 Mon: Finished improvements for the indexer and API services.
 Worked on deploying the postgreSQL database and the indexer to fly.io.
 Started developing a contract with a custom validator voting strategy based on a whitelist strategy contract.

 ---